andrewmil/FeedbackDjango/README.txt

-To install required packages run: pip install -r requirements.txt
+To install required packages run:
+1. pip install -r requirements.txt

-To run the web application on localhost:8000/polls: python(3) manage.py
+To run the web application on your own machine:
+1. edit settings.py.
+Add your own IP address and 'localhost' to ALLOWED_HOSTS
+2. run python(3) manage.py
+3. go to localhost:8000/polls: